sdclibbery/tradr/README.md

-x Add ZRX to homepage and accounts page x Volume scaling on all candle graphs x Have extended y axis on analysis page
+x Add ZRX to homepage and accounts page x Volume scaling on all candle graphs x Have extended y axis on analysis page x Need to keep price info for BTC-USD or remove it from homepage
 * Account history page show orders
 * Have second account history graph in Btc as well as the Eur one
 * Add backup automation with monitoring of some kind
-* Need to keep price info for BTC-USD or remove it from homepage

 * Allow buy-then-sell bot to have multiple exits?
 * Augment order info on the product pages with tracked info including expected profit